sethwv/game-thumbs/README.md

 - Team data is cached for 24 hours to minimize API calls
 - Generated images are cached for 24 hours based on content hash
 - Expired cache entries are automatically cleaned up

----

-**Note:** This service uses publicly available ESPN APIs and logos.
-All team names, logos, and trademarks are property of their respective owners.